 We’re here to say: Stay

-We’re here to tell anyone and everyone who can’t see a way out: “Things can change”.
-To say to them “Just stay”.
+We’re here to tell anyone who can’t see a way out: “Stay”.

 Why are we doing this?
-Because every week in the UK 125 people take their own lives; 125 individuals who couldn’t see a way out.
+Because the fact remains that every day in the UK 18 people take their own lives; 18 individuals who couldn’t see a way out.

-But at CALM, we believe there is always hope, always a reason for living.
-That’s why we’ve launched Stay – to show you that things can change, no matter how you feel right now.
-That there’s always a way forward.
+But we believe there is always hope, always a reason for living.
+That’s what Stay is all about – to show you that things can change, no matter how you feel right now.

 Stay is about sharing stories of hope, stories that show the moment people decided to give tomorrow a chance.
 These stories aren’t about instant transformation – but real stories about a day-by-day process of rebuilding and slowly feeling like yourself again.